rchanse/whereisit/README.md

 member(s) to look at first:

-a.
+a. go read next 'hearsthedeal'

+b.
+11asummary - one liners about the members

+c.
 README.more.md - more extensive doc.
 The INSTALL info.

-b.
-11asummary - one liners about the members

 You're on you own.